MrsSwede: A blog about Sweden and the Swedes

 The west coast of Sweden is widely known for its cosy fishing villages, beautiful islands, sea food and, of course, the city of Gothenburg.

-The largest city
+The largest city in Sweden

 The capital city of Sweden is by far the largest, housing close to 1 million people.
 It is also home to the Swedish Royal Family, the Swedish Parliament and the Head of State, Magdalena Andersson.